-A university of approximately 17,000 students, Leiden offers almost 50 undergraduate degree programs in a variety of fields.
+Leiden University has approximately 17,000 students and offers almost 50 undergraduate degree programs in a variety of fields.
 A great number of the university's classes across an array of disciplines are taught in English.
 A list of courses for international students can be found on the Leiden University website (www.education.leiden.edu) by clicking on "Education," followed by "Non-Degree Programmes" and then "Study Abroad in Leiden."
 There you will find the link for "Courses."
 Textbook requirements and syllabi will be distributed on the first day of classes.
-Please note, 8 ECTS credits are equivalent to 4 W&M credits.

-Intensive Dutch classes are available to visiting students at the beginning of the fall and spring semesters; credit from these classes may not transfer to W&M, but they are valuable for the cultural enrichment they provide.
+Intensive Dutch classes are available to visiting students at the beginning of the fall and spring semesters; credit from these classes will not transfer to W&M, but they are valuable for the cultural enrichment they provide.
+There is an additonal cost for these courses.

 Fall Intensive Dutch Course (August)